 And as you'll see, there are stellar deals to be had whether you live in a big United hub airport like Newark (EWR), San Francisco (SFO), or Chicago-O'Hare (ORD) or not.

-Thrifty Traveler Premium+ is the only flight deal service that sends members cheap flight deals and award alerts to use their points and miles – read up on how it works!
+Thrifty Traveler Premium members get cheap flight deals and award alerts to use their points and miles – read up on how it works!

 A Nationwide Summer Sale to Europe for 40K Miles RT

-United typically charges at least 60,000 miles roundtrip for flights in economy to Europe.
-For a summer trip across the pond, expect to fork over 150,000 miles for a summer trip thanks to United's dynamic award pricing, which means award rates to book United flights follow cash prices.
+United typically charges at least 70,000 miles – if not 80,000 – roundtrip for flights in economy to Europe.
+For a summer trip across the pond, expect to fork over 150,000 miles or more thanks to United's dynamic award pricing, which means award rates to book United flights follow cash prices.

 But every once in a while, we see United slash award rates.
-That's just what happened back in 2021, when United opened the floodgates to fly from almost any city in the states … to many destinations in Europe … in the middle of summer … for just 40,000 miles roundtrip!
+That's just what happened a few years back when United opened the floodgates to fly from almost any city in the States… to many destinations in Europe … in the middle of summer … for just 40,000 miles roundtrip!

 This is the upside of United's transition to dynamic award pricing: You can see sky-high award rates when using United miles … but occasionally, you get the deal of a lifetime.